p-dim-popov/SpaceExploration-CLI_Game/README.md

 // Any incorrectly entered command is ignored and the program expects a new data input

-The program works in Microsoft Windows environment as well, but the commands are typed in English.
+Commands can also be entered in English.

     AddAstronaut <name>  //adds astronaut to astronautRepository